THGLab/LP-PDBBind/model_retraining/RFScore/README.md

-# RFscore_retrain
+# RF-Score Retrain

-Generation RF-Score-v1 descriptor and training file in Jupyter notebook for retraining with other datasets
+Generation of RF-Score-v1 descriptor and RF model training in Jupyter notebook for retraining and prediction with other datasets

 Original scripts see:
 http://chemistry.st-andrews.ac.uk/staff/jbom/group/RF-Score.html